rdegges/okta.github.io/hugo/content/blog/build-app-for-ios-android-with-xamarin.md

 ---
 layout: blog_post
+title: "Build an App for iOS and Android with Xamarin"
 author: nbarbettini
 date: 2018-01-10T00:00:00Z
-tags:
-- native
-- mobile
-- ios
-- android
-- dotnet
-- xamarin
-title: Build an App for iOS and Android with Xamarin
+tags: [native, mobile, ios, android, dotnet, xamarin]
 tweets:
-- Learn how to use Xamarin to build iOS and Android apps fast →
+  - "Learn how to use Xamarin to build iOS and Android apps fast →"
-- 'Want to build mobile apps?
-Start with this short #xamarin tutorial by @nbarbettini →'
+  - "Want to build mobile apps?
+Start with this short #xamarin tutorial by @nbarbettini →"
 ---

 [Xamarin](https://www.xamarin.com/) is a cross-platform technology that makes it possible to build native applications for Android and iOS using a single, shared codebase.
 Like other technologies such as React Native and NativeScript, it allows development teams to spend less time writing code for both platforms.